bluepensoftwareworks/bluepen.powershell/README.md

      3. Publish-PSResource -Path "C:\Path\To\Publish\bluepen.powershell.cmdlets" -Repository PSGallery -APIKey "your-api-key"
      4. Once published, anyone can install it by running: Install-PSResource bluepen.powershell.cmdlets

+     Prompts just in case:
+     * how to package and distribute additional artifacts like pdf and txt with binary powershell module in C#
+     * Provide step by step instructions how to package and distribute Binary Powershell Module that has dependency on two other class library assemblies and System.Management.Automation, MailKit and MimeKit packages in Visual Studio 2022 for Powershell 7

 ## Contributing